C-Stevens/laika/README.md

 ######Configuration values:
 * `name` : This is the user-friendly name of the command that appears on generated help usage for the command.
 * `command_str` : A string used to identify if the command is being called or not.
 * `args` : Custom type Arguments used to regex match various string types.
-More information about these arguments is mentioned later, and also in [argument.py's documentation]().
-TODO: ADD LINK
+More information about these arguments is mentioned later, and also in [argument.py's documentation](doc/argument.py.md).
 * `auth` : Boolean value to indicate whether or not the command issuer needs to be in the `authlist` list to run the command.
 The command will not run if this is set to `False`, and the user is not in the `authList` list.
 * `help` : General information about what the command does and/or how it functions.
 This is used in generated help usage for the command.